alarti/arca-browser/CONTRIBUTING.md

 * If your change affects session or preferences, did you include steps to test?
 You may also consider manually testing an upgrade.

 #### Each pull request should include
-* a descriptive title; this gets used in the release notes ([desktop](https://github.com/brave/brave-browser/blob/master/CHANGELOG_DESKTOP.md) or [android](https://github.com/brave/brave-browser/blob/master/CHANGELOG_ANDROID.md))
+* a descriptive title; this gets used in the release notes ([desktop](https://github.com/arca/arca-browser/blob/master/CHANGELOG_DESKTOP.md) or [android](https://github.com/arca/arca-browser/blob/master/CHANGELOG_ANDROID.md))
 * a short summary of the changes
 * a reference to the issue that it fixes
 * steps to test the fix (if applicable)
 * for design-related changes, it is helpful to include screenshots

 Once you submit a pull request, you should tag reviewers and add labels if needed.
-If you do not have the necessary GitHub permissions to do so, a Brave member will take care of this for you.
+If you do not have the necessary GitHub permissions to do so, a arca member will take care of this for you.

 #### Employees should
 * Ensure the owner is tagged using the `Assignees` field